 - Payment in lieu of notice

-In order to avoid deflating the amount due for the statutory entitlement, periods where the employee is not paid the full wages or any wages should be excluded.
+To avoid deflating the amount due for the statutory entitlement, periods where the employee is not paid the full wages, or any wages should be excluded.
 Wages from these periods are also excluded from the calculation.